 The 30-Day Sore to the Core provides you with a circuit of different ab exercises every day.
-Circuits are completed in rounds, with a one minute rest period between circuits.
+Circuits are completed in rounds, with one minute rest period between circuits.
 The workouts are completed three times per week.
 Even though the program only runs for 30 days, it can be repeated monthly for ongoing results.

 Upper Body Challenge

 The 30-Day Upper Body challenge focuses on the chest, back, shoulders, biceps, and triceps.
 It provides in-depth exercise explanations for every move.
 Dumbbells are needed for some of the exercises in this program.

 The 30-Day Butt and Leg workout provides you with a 4-week workout program of high-intensity interval training.
 This is a great program to target the typical problem areas for women - the thighs and hips.